 They call this the ‘language explosion’ for a reason.

-At two years, though, fluently remains a little ambitious.
+At two years, though, fluency remains a little ambitious.

 What is a late talker?

 It’s not the nicest term.
 These medical expressions never are (that’s why we started our #RenamingRevolution!).

 But a late talker is a child who is a bit slower than average in terms of the words they know and understand, or the sounds they can make.

 It could well be that your baby is just taking things slow, and that’s OK!